New Students - Getting Started with IVS

 An account is made only once.
 The student and the parent/guardian will need an email account to create the account and complete the application.
 It can be the same email account or two different accounts, but be sure to use email that is checked regularly by both the student and parent/guardian.

 When a student creates an account, at least one parent/guardian account is made at the same time.
 A unique username will be created automatically within the system, but the student and parent/guardian can create his/her own password.
-Once the account is created and the application submitted, the IVS system will automatically send an email containing your credentials.
-Please keep these credentials on file.

 Step Two: Student Requests Course or School Registrar Directly Enrolls Student in Course